Alex Kirilloff Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.03 team ERA ranks last among all league pitching staffs.
+- The pitching staff for the Athletics has a collective 8.2 K/9, the fifth-worst in MLB.

-- Athletics pitchers combine to surrender 131 total home runs at a clip of 1.4 per game (second-most in the league).
+- The Athletics' 6.07 team ERA ranks last across all MLB pitching staffs.

-- Harris gets the start for the Athletics, his fifth of the season.
-He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.
+- The Athletics surrender the second-most home runs in baseball (133 total, 1.4 per game).

-- In his most recent appearance on Thursday, July 6 against the Detroit Tigers, the left-hander threw 4 2/3 innings, giving up seven earned runs while surrendering eight hits.
+- Sears makes the start for the Athletics, his 19th of the season.
+He is 1-6 with a 3.88 ERA and 93 strikeouts in 99 2/3 innings pitched.

-- The 26-year-old has an ERA of 6.07, with 7.3 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .253 against him.
+- In his last time out on Sunday, the lefty went five innings against the Boston Red Sox, giving up no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.